Health

 Is eating a high-protein diet expensive?

 It’s as expensive—or as budget-friendly—as you make it.
 While some high-protein foods, like grass-fed meats and certain seafood are costly, there are plenty of affordable protein sources.
 Staples like beans, lentils, eggs, Greek yogurt, and canned tuna are protein-packed and wallet-friendly.
-Other vegan protein options, like non-GMO tofu, tempeh, and peas, can be cost-effective too.
+Other vegan protein options, like non-GMO tofu, tempeh, and peas, can be cost-effective, too.

 From smart meal planning and buying in bulk to taking advantage of seasonal sales and discounts, a high-protein diet doesn’t have to break the bank.

-Economical Protein Options
+Budget-Friendly Protein Options

 Although affordability spans a spectrum, below are protein-rich foods that can help keep your budget in check.

-Beans, lentils, and legumes
+Beans, Lentils, and Legumes

 Beans, lentils, and legumes are powerhouse ingredients to boost your protein intake.
 Plus, they offer essential vitamins, minerals, and fiber.
 These versatile staples can be used in various recipes: soups, stews, salads, and spreads.
 A simple bowl of vegetarian chili checks all the boxes!